- Covering the costs of cancer treatment

 Social Security Disability Income

 If you have been working for many years, you probably have contributed to Social Security.
 If so, you might qualify for disability benefits.
 But you must meet Social Security’s definition of disability, which is very strict.
 If you get turned down, appeal the decision.
-Some cases that are turned down the first time get approved after an appeal.
+Some cases that are turned down the first time are approved after an appeal.
 When approved, benefits do not begin until the sixth full month of disability.

 With certain serious illnesses, including some types of cancer, it may take less time to be approved.
 The Social Security Administration can speed up their processing of disability applications for people with a diagnosis that’s on their Compassionate Allowances list.
 You can check the list online at www.socialsecurity.gov/compassionateallowances.

 Your income has nothing to do with whether you qualify for Social Security Disability Income (SSDI).
 To find out how to apply, call the Social Security Administration.
 (See the “To learn more” section for phone numbers.)

 Keep in mind that after getting SSDI for 24 months you become eligible for Medicare.
-Also if you have a dependent child or children they may be eligible to receive benefits under your SSDI.
+And if you have a dependent child or children, they may be eligible to receive benefits under your SSDI.

 Supplemental Security Income benefits